USS Wainwright (CG-28): Operation Praying Mantis

 Action continued to escalate.
-Joshan, an Iranian La Combattante II Kaman-class fast attack craft, challenged Wainwright and her surface group, firing a Harpoon missile at Wainwright.
+Joshan, an Iranian Kaman-class (La Combattante II type) fast attack craft, challenged Wainwright and her surface group, firing a Harpoon missile at Wainwright.
 Wainwright responded to the challenge by firing four Standard missiles.
 After damage assessment of Joshan, USS Bagley fired one Harpoon missile at Joshan; however, Joshan's superstructure had been destroyed by the previous attacks, so the missile did not strike the target.
 The three ships of Surface Action Group Charlie closed on Joshan, destroying it with naval gunfire.

 Fighting continued when the Iranian frigate Sahand departed Bandar Abbas and challenged elements of an American surface group.
 She was observed by two VA-95 A-6Es while they were flying surface combat air patrol for USS Joseph Strauss.Sahand launched missiles at the A-6Es, and the Intruders replied with launches of two Harpoons and four laser-guided Skipper bombs.
 This was followed by a Harpoon firing from Joseph Strauss.
 The weapons delivered against Sahand were successful and the ship was sunk.

 By the end of the operation, elements of the American fleet had damaged Iranian naval and intelligence facilities on two inoperable oil platforms in the Persian Gulf and sunk several armed Iranian speedboats.
 Sablan was repaired in 1989 and has since been upgraded and is still in service with the Iranian navy.
 In short, Iran suffered one major warship lost, one major warship damaged, and a smaller gunboat lost.
 Damage to the infrastructure of the two oil platforms forced their demolition after the war.
 The site was built up again for oil production by French and Russian oil companies, after buying the drilling rights from the Iranian government.

 The U.S. side took two casualties: the aircrew of a Marine Corps AH-1T Sea Cobra gunship.
 The Cobra, attached to USS Trenton, was flying reconnaissance from Wainwright and crashed sometime after dark about 15 mi southwest of Abu Musa island.
 Two bodies were recovered by Navy divers in May, and the wreckage of the helicopter was raised later that month.
 Navy officials said it showed no sign of battle damage, though the aircraft could have crashed while trying to evade Iranian fire.